 The secular New Year’s Eve is a time of merriment, feasting, fireworks, and making resolutions.

 Rosh HaShanah has a more serious and solemn tone.
 The noise associated with this High Holiday is the blowing of the Yom Kippur, the Day of Atonement, a day of fasting.
 The Talmud teaches that God determines who will live and who will die in the year to come on Yom Kippur.in the synagogue to mark the beginning of the Ten Days of Awe, a period of soul-searching reflection which concludes on

 The secular New Year’s greeting is “Happy New Year.”
 On Rosh HaShanah, Jewish people greet one another with " " (a good year) or "Shana tovah umetukah" (a good and sweet year).

 The greeting from Rosh HaShanah through Yom Kippur is "g’mar chatimah tovah", “May you have a good final sealing in the Book of Life.”

 A popular secular New Year’s Eve song is “Auld Lang Syne,” based on a poem written in 1788 by the national poet of Scotland, Robert Burns.
 It is sung at the stroke of midnight to bid farewell to the old year.

-Perhaps the most recognizable prayer sung in synagogues on Rosh HaShanah is, a plea to God for compassion, forgiveness, and blessing.
-On the eve of Yom Kippur, is sung in synagogues.
+Perhaps the most recognizable prayer sung in synagogues on Rosh HaShanah is "," a plea to God for compassion, forgiveness, and blessing.
+On the eve of Yom Kippur, " " is sung.